rbair23/W3C-Work/Oracle IoT Cloud Service - Event Model.md

 # Event Model of the Oracle IoT Cloud Service

-The Oracle IoT Cloud Service provides a robust and field-proven mechanism for sending messages from devices and gateways to the Cloud Service and vice versa.
+The Oracle IoT Cloud Service provides a robust and field-proven mechanism for sending messages from thousands of devices and gateways to the Cloud Service and vice versa.
 All communication is using JSON playloads over HTTP/REST.
 There are different mechanisms for consumed and exposed devices.